karimra/gnmic/docs/advanced/inputs/nats_input.md

     debug: false
     # integer, number of nats consumers to be created
     num-workers: 1
+    # integer, sets the size of the local buffer where received
+    # NATS messages are stored before being sent to outputs.
+    # This value is set per worker.
+Defaults to 100 messages
+    buffer-size: 100
     # []string, list of named outputs to export data to.
     # Must be configured under root level `outputs` section
     outputs: